 Ken Kauffman is a Data Scientist for SportsMEDIA Technology (SMT), focused primarily on FIELDf/x and other baseball products.
 He received his B.S. in Industrial Engineering with minors in Statistics and Psychology from California Polytechnic State University (SLO), and he is currently pursuing his M.S. in Analytics at Georgia Institute of Technology.
 Prior to SMT, Ken worked at Zebra Technologies, where he worked on analytics projects for their RFID-based NFL player/ball tracking product.

 9:35-11:05 a.m., Saturday, March 14

-RP4-RP6 will take place consecutively in a single session in the Grand Ballroom (3rd floor).
+RP4-RP6 took place consecutively in a single session in the Grand Ballroom (3rd floor).

 RP4: Using Clustering to Find Pitch Subtypes and Effective Pairings